 Setting your brand apart in an already crowded dating industry is becoming more complicated in a time when social media technologies are rapidly evolving.
 How will you stay ahead of the curve and keep your users safe?

-Of course, video moderation is not the only challenge you’re going to face.
+Of course, video moderation is not the only challenge you will face.
 The associated unwanted user-generated content that goes with running an online dating platform includes:

 - Romance scams